StephenKeenan/README-Generator/README.md

   The program requires Node.js and Inquirer.js.
 To install the required dependencies, run the command 'npm i'.

   ## Usage
-  When the user runs 'node index.js', they will be prompted to answer several questions about their repository.
-A README.md file will be generated with their responses once they have subbmitted all of their answers.
+  When the user runs 'node index.js', they will be prompted to answer several questions about their project.
+A README.md file will be generated with their responses once they have submitted all of their answers.

   ## Contributors
   Stephen Keenan